 IceHogs to Donate $1,750 to Rock House Kids in Partnership with Meijer and Support from the Chicago Blackhawks Foundation

-Throughout the 2020-21 season Meijer donated $25 to Rock House Kids every time the IceHogs scored first, due to the Meijer First Goal Frenzy promotion.
-The Rockford IceHogs, with the generous support of the Chicago Blackhawks Foundation, matched the donation.
+ROCKFORD, Ill. - The Rockford IceHogs, in conjunction with Meijer and the with the generous support of the Chicago Blackhawks Charitable Foundation, presented Rock House Kids in Rockford with a donation of $1,750.
+Throughout the 2020-21 season Meijer donated $25 to Rock House Kids every time the IceHogs scored first, with the Meijer First Goal Fundraiser promotion.

+"I am so pleased to present this donation to Rock House Kids," said Shane Pulgarin, Meijer Store Manager.
+"As a family company, supporting children in our community is incredibly important to us and as a grocery retailer, feeding our community is at the heart of what we do.
+This donation is a direct result of the hard work from our dedicated partners since 2015, the Rockford IceHogs, and reflects the excitement of 35 game-opening goals last season.
+This season, we are honored to donate $50 for every IceHogs first goal!"

 Rock House Kids is a 501(C)3 nonprofit organization that strives to feed Rockford's inner-city children physically, spiritually, and emotionally.
-Since 1999, they have cared for kids, ages 6-18, by providing a safe, warm, and nurturing environment four evenings a week.
-Some of the topics taught are manners, purity, and gang avoidance and prevention.
-At the end of each evening, the children leave with a bag of kid-friendly, non-perishable food items to help sustain them when they are away from our program.
-Throughout the year we provide the children with important items such as coats, shoes, boots, socks, hats and mittens, hygiene supplies, blanket and pillow, flashlight, school supplies, and even birthday and Christmas gifts.
+Since 1999, they have cared for kids, ages 6-18, by providing a safe, warm, and nurturing environment four evenings a week and at the end of each evening, the children leave with a bag of kid-friendly, non-perishable food items to help sustain them when they are away from our program.

-Meijer an official partner of the Rockford IceHogs and teamed up with the club for the First Goal Fundraiser promotion for the 2021-22 season where they will donate $50 for every game-opening goal the IceHogs score supporting Rock House Kids.
+"We are so blessed that Meijer, the Rockford IceHogs, and the Chicago Blackhawks Foundation chose to support our mission at Rock House Kids for the Meijer First Goal Frenzy promotion," exclaimed Tanya Brown, Program Coordinator at Rock House Kids.
+"The Rockford IceHogs community initiatives are creative and get others involved to help raise awareness for many non-profit organizations in the area and we are grateful to have their support.
+Thank you for having a heart for our kids!"

+The Rockford IceHogs wrap up their season-opening, season-long, six-game road trip on Thursday, Oct.
+28 and Saturday, Oct.
+30 against the Texas Stars at H-E-B Center in Cedar Park, Texas.
+The puck drops for both contests at 7 p.m.

 • Discuss this story on the American Hockey League message board...